 Furthermore the EU Commission has assessed that the level of protection is adequate within certain sectors or under certain conditions in the following countries:

 - Canada (if their legislation on protection of personal data in the private sector is applicable on the recipient´s processing of personal data)

-- U.S.A. (if the recipient has adhered to the so called Safe Harbor principles)
+- U.S.A. (if the recipient has self-certified that they adhere to the EU-US Privacy Shield arrangement)

 The decisions of the EU Commission are enumerated in an annex to the Personal Data Ordinance.
 In the ordinance it is explicitly stated that transfers are permitted in these cases.

-It is a set of voluntary rules on privacy and data protection elaborated and decided by the US Department of Commerce (DoC).
-Organisations in the US can notify the DoC that they adhere to these rules.
-The EU Commission has assessed that the rules (including accompanying questions and answers) constitute an adequate level of protection.
-Thus it is permitted to transfer personal data from EU/EEA to organisations in the US who have adhered to the rules.
-On the website of the US DoC there is a list of companies and organisations that have adhered to the Safe Harbor principles.
+It is a set of rules on privacy and data protection issued by the US Department of Commerce (DoC) and approved by the EU Commission as providing an adequate level of protection.
+Organisations in the US can notify the DoC that they adhere to these rules and it is permitted to transfer personal data from the EU/EEA to organizations in the US that have done so.
+The Privacy Shield also includes mechanisms for complaints handling and redress for data subjects in the EU as well as clarifications on the rules for US authorities to access data.
+The Privacy Shield replaces the previous Safe Harbor principles which were declared invalid by the European Court of Justice in their ruling of 6 October 2015.
+On the website of the US DoC there is a list of companies and organisations that have adhered to the Privacy Shieldprinciples.

 Yes, it is explicitly permitted in the Personal Data Act.
 The consent must be freely given and must refer to the transfer of personal data as such.
 The individual must also first have been given information about the personal data processing.
 Only data about the person who has given his/her consent may be transferred – not personal data about someone else.

 10. What are the specific situations in section 34 of the Personal Data Act when personal data may be transferred to a third country?